Relintai/pandemonium_engine_docs/engine_development/cpp/configuring_an_ide/visual_studio.md

 Debugging the project
 ---------------------

 Visual Studio features a powerful debugger.
-This allows the user to examine Godot's source code, stop at specific points in the code, inspect the current execution context, and make live changes to the codebase.
+This allows the user to examine Pandemonium's source code, stop at specific points in the code, inspect the current execution context, and make live changes to the codebase.

 You can launch the project with the debugger attached using the **Debug > Start Debugging** option from the top menu.
 However, unless you want to debug the project manager specifically, you'd need to configure debugging options first.
-This is due to the fact that when the Godot project manager opens a project, the initial process is terminated and the debugger gets detached.
+This is due to the fact that when the Pandemonium project manager opens a project, the initial process is terminated and the debugger gets detached.

 - To configure the launch options to use with the debugger use **Project > Properties**